xemle/home-gallery-doc/source/general.rst

 Core Features
 -------------

-* It is fast (by accident)
+* It is fast (by accident) - verify it on the `demo gallery <https://demo.home-gallery.org>`_
+* Photos and video support
+* Infinite scrolling
 * Mobile friendly
 * Similar image search AKA reverse image search
+* Face and object detection
-* Simple tagging
+* Single and multi select tagging
-* Search with boolean expression
+* Search with boolean expressions
 * Geo reverse lookup (geo coordinates to localized address)
-* Server runs on a SoC Raspberry PI
+* Runs on a SoC Raspberry PI
 * PWA as light mobile app
 * Static site export